lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 # Build LVGL on PinePhone with Ubuntu Touch

+Follow these steps to build LVGL on PinePhone over SSH.

+(If we haven't enabled SSH on PinePhone, check the "Configure SSH on PinePhone" instructions below)

-Connect to PinePhone over SSH and run these commands...
+Connect to PinePhone over SSH and enter these commands...

 ```bash
 # Make system folders writeable before installing any packages